Raihan Saffron Journal

 Saffron crocuses are planted in summer, bloom in October–November for only about two to three weeks, and must be picked by hand before sunrise the same day they open.
 The three red stigmas inside each flower are then separated by hand and dried over low heat the same day.
-From flower to finished tin, every step is manual.
+From flower to finished bottle, every step is manual.

 Planting (June–August)